 Before the advent of non-stick, every waffle iron was actually made of cast iron!
 Cast iron waffle makers have been around since the 9th century (source).
 It wasn’t until modern times that non-stick waffle irons became available.

-• first heat the iron
+- first heat the iron

-• next add your oil
+- then add your oil

-• then add the batter
+- and only then add the batter

 Your sourdough starter

-How to make sourdough waffles
+How to make your cast iron sourdough waffles

-Preheating and greasing the waffle iron
+Preheating and greasing the cast iron waffle maker